 What is erythema multiforme?

 Erythema multiforme is a skin disorder.
-It’s a hypersensitivity reaction to an infection or medicine.
+It may be caused by the body overreacting to an infection or medicine.
 It causes red, raised skin patches on the body.
 These patches often look like "targets."
 They may have dark circles with purple-gray centers.

 You can get this skin problem over and over again.
 It often lasts for 2 to 4 weeks each time.

 Most often, this skin problem is caused by the herpes simplex virus.
 Other causes are:

 - Fungal and bacterial infections, such as Mycoplasma pneumoniae